 The deadline for submitting applications is the beginning of December of each year.
 Check the application website for the exact date.
-Supplementary material, such as fall semester transcripts, must be received in our office by January 31.
+Fall semester transcripts must be received in our office by January 31.
 Each applicant is required to submit three letters of reference submitted electronically through the online application system.
 Reference letters written by relatives or friends are not accepted.
 International students are required to submit the results of the TOEFL, including the written portion of the test (TSE).
 The admissions committee may ask any applicant to come in for a personal interview.